 Go ahead, give these waffles a whirl - and be sure to make extra!
 They’re the perfect way to bring more weekend-loveliness into your morning routine.
 And, since they're chock full of good stuff, these waffles are ones you don't need to feel guilty about.
 Watch out brunch: weekday breakfasts are about to get a whole lot better!

-Then use a spice grinder (or blender) to grind flax seeds until the consistency of a fine powder.
+- Dry ingredients: Use a spice grinder (or blender) to grind flax seeds until the consistency of a fine powder.
 Transfer ground flax to a large bowl.
-Add whole wheat flour, oats, baking powder, baking soda and salt.
-Stir ingredients until well mixed.
+Add whole wheat flour, quick oats, baking powder, baking soda and salt.
+Stir until well mixed.

-Pour batter into heated waffle maker.
-Cook until golden brown - cooking time will vary by waffle iron.
+- Cook: Pour batter into heated waffle maker.
+Cook until golden brown (cooking time will vary by waffle iron).
+Serve with maple syrup.